davetgerrard/GenomicLayers/README.md

 The system models a series of very many sequential binding and modifying events.

-~~The ability of factors to bind changes through this series so that the number and positions of possible binding events for each factor change during the sequence.~~ Taken out early on (around 2015-09-02) when implemeented runLayerBinding.fast()
+The ability of factors to bind changes through this series so that the number and positions of possible binding events for each factor change during the sequence.

 ## TODO List